pulp/pulp_installer/roles/pulp_database/README.md

 Shared Variables
 ----------------

+Its variables effectively control the behavior of this role.

-This role is **not tightly coupled** to the [pulp_common](../../roles/pulp_common) role, but uses some of same variables, listed below.
-This role provides identical default values.
+This role does not depend on the [`pulp_common`](../helper_Roles/pulp_common) role, but uses some of the same variables.
+This role provides identical default for these variables.
+Setting these variables controls the behavior of both roles.

 * `pulp_settings.databases.default`: A dictionary.
 Its primary use is by the [pulp_common](../../roles/pulp_common) role, where it configures Pulp on how to talk to the database via a larger set of settings.